zwang271/WEST/Documentation/GUIREADME.md

 ## Computations
-In a computation, "1" represents a true truth value, and "0" represents a false truth value; "S" represents an arbitrary truth value, i.e. true or false.
+In a computation, "1" represents a true truth value, and "0" represents a false truth value; "s" represents an arbitrary truth value, i.e. either true or false.
 Time steps in a computation are separated by commas.
 The bit-strings at each time step represent the truth values of each propositional variable, in ascending order. <br />

 **Examples:** <br />